Alexander Cary, Master of Falkland

-Lucius Alexander Plantagenet Cary, Master of Falkland (born 1 February 1963), is an English screenwriter, producer, and ex-soldier.
+Lucius Alexander Plantagenet Cary, Master of Falkland (born 1 February 1963), is an English screenwriter, producer and ex-soldier.

 Life and career

 Cary was born in Hammersmith, London, to Lucius Cary, 15th Viscount of Falkland, and Caroline Butler.
 His father was an elected hereditary peer in the House of Lords, and Cary is next in line to be Viscount of Falkland, the senior viscountcy of Scotland (created in 1620 by King James VI).

-On 23 July 1993, Cary married American actress Linda Purl, with whom he has a son, Lucius (born 6 February 1995).
-He also has son Sebastian (born c.
-2004) from another relationship.
+On 23 July 1993, Cary married American actress Linda Purl, with whom he has a son.
+He also has a son from another relationship.
 Purl and Cary later divorced.

 In 2013, he became engaged to American actress Jennifer Marsala, a cast member in Homeland.
 The marriage took place in Somerset on 31 December 2013.

 He appeared in the BBC programme The Gift on 10 February 2015, in which he met a fellow ex-soldier who wished to thank him for saving his life.

+He is the creator of the 2022 miniseries A Spy Among Friends.